auniquesun/CrossPoint-DDP/README.md

 the [original implementation](https://github.com/MohamedAfham/CrossPoint) by the author is for single-GPU learning and the procedure is much slower, especially when contrastive pre-training on ShapeNetRender.

-* Second, the re-implementation adds necessary comments, removes unused packages, unify the code style, re-organize README, etc.
+* Second, the re-implementation adds necessary comments, removes unused packages, optimizes the code style, re-organizes README, etc.

     ![](images/crosspoint_architecture.png)